MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

-# Place and manipulate 3D models in Dynamics 365 Product Visualize
+# Place and manipulate 3D models in Dynamics 365 Product Visualize (in preview)

-The home screen of Microsoft Dynamics 365 Product Visualize is the **My Open Opportunities** page.
+The home screen of Microsoft Dynamics 365 Product Visualize (in preview) is the **My Open Opportunities** page.
 Each opportunity typically has multiple products within it, and each product can have multiple 3D models.

 ![Opportunities, products, and 3D models)](media/manipulating-3D-models.PNG "Opportunities, products, and 3D models")